 The following are severe storm elements (using National Weather Service definitions):

 - High winds – Storms with sustained winds of 40 mph or gusts of 58 mph or greater, not caused by thunderstorms, expected to last for an hour or more.

 - Severe Thunderstorm – Storms that produce winds of 58 mph or greater or three-quarters of an inch or larger hail.

-- Tornado – A storm with a violently rotating column of air that contacts the ground; tornados usually develop from severe thunderstorms.
-Tornados can produce winds of 100 to 300 mph.
+- Tornado – A storm with a violently rotating column of air that contacts the ground; tornadoes usually develop from severe thunderstorms.
+Tornadoes can produce winds of 100 to 300 mph.

 - Winter storm – A storm with significant snowfall, ice, and/or freezing rain; the quantity of precipitation varies by elevation.
 Heavy snowfall is 4 inches or more in a 12-hour period, or 6 or more inches in a 24-hour period in non-mountainous areas; and 12 inches or more in a 12-hour period or 18 inches or more in a 24-hour period in mountainous areas.

 - Blizzard – A storm with considerable falling and/or blowing snow combined with sustained winds or frequent gusts of 35 mph or greater that frequently reduces visibility to less than one-quarter mile.
 Blizzards typically are confined to the Columbia River Gorge and Northwest Washington near the Fraser River Valley of British Columbia.

 - Dust storm – A storm of dust and debris blown by wind gusts of at least 35 mph, or caused by a downburst from a dry thunderstorm, that reduces visibility to less than one-quarter mile

 - Coastal flooding – Flooding in coastal areas caused by storm surge, astronomical high tides, or a combination of them.